 As a leader, have you ever paid attention to the language used by your employees?
 Workplace communications can reflect how employees feel and, as workplace culture becomes increasingly humane and diverse, it’s important to focus on workers’ mental state more than ever before.
 In this blog, the Sedna team would like to elaborate on how patterns of pronouns used by workers give insights into their mental states, and how we can use more inclusive language in the workplace to support and uplift our colleagues.

-Analyzing patterns of pronouns might bring new insights into employees’ mental state
+Analyzing patterns of pronouns to gain new insights into employees’ mental state

 As our workplace becomes increasingly diverse and equitable, we are starting to pay more attention to employees’ mental health and well-being.
 You may sense a worker’s declining mental health from his/her declining work quality or social withdrawal, but have you ever noticed shifts in the language they used?
 Research conducted by James W. Pennebaker, a language expert and social psychologist at the University of Texas has found that people who are more likely to use third person pronouns (they, she, he) care more, think more about others, and are much more socially engaged.
 Workers who might be less socially engaged than their peers could be more susceptible to disengagement from work, or even depression.